brainhack-boston/brainhack-boston.github.io/index.md

 # Spring Brainhack Boston 2024
 ### April 22nd and 23rd, 2024 <BR> Hosted at UMass Boston and virtually

-For previous events, see:
+### Past events

 - [Brainhack Boston 2023](index.2023.12.md)

 ### Register

-If you are interested in participating, please fill out [this short form.](https://forms.gle/LHGFpikgrJ8wybGcA)
+If you are interested in participating in our Spring 2024 Brainhack, please fill out [this short form.](https://forms.gle/LHGFpikgrJ8wybGcA)

 ### About
 *Spring Brainhack Boston 2024* is being held as a hybrid event.
 The in-person location is at: